HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week4-1.md

 ### Why is partition-tolerance important?

-- Partitions can happen across datacenters when the internet gets disconnected
+- Partitions can happen across datacenters when the Internet gets disconnected
   - Internet router outages
   - Under-sea cables cut
   - DNS not working